rricard/rricard.github.io/_posts/2014-12-31-getting-to-know-clojure.md

 categories: clojure
 ---

+> ⌛ **This article is quite old!** This article dates back from when I was still studying computer science in university.
+I was back then quite enthusiastic about a lot of things and this article reflects that well!
+It may be out of date with my current way of thinking and working as I discovered different constraints in software development.
+Just keep that in mind and enjoy!

 Hi hello !
 First of all let me introduce all of this: this is a blog, yeah.
 This is exactly my third one, the other ones are cut off the Internet for the following reason: I was ashamed of them.
 Didn't talked that much about things that I like but stuff I thought it was good to have in a blog.
 As a result, it was not good material.

 So this one is my third and last take at a blog.
 If this one fail, I'm not tring again !
 So I'm only going to speak about what I want to speak about !